-- Level II Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable. - Level III Instruments whose significant value drivers are unobservable.
+- Level I Quoted prices for identical instruments in active markets. - Level II Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable.

+• Level III - Instruments whose significant value drivers are unobservable.

-The Company's money market funds of \$59,711 as of December 31, 2021 are recorded as cash equivalents and classified within Level I of the fair value hierarchy because they are valued using quoted market prices.
+The Company's money market funds of \$94,297 and \$59,711 as of December 31, 2022 and 2021, respectively, are recorded as cash equivalents and classified within Level I of the fair value hierarchy because they are valued using quoted market prices.